bemurphy/ocruby_redis/redis/redis.md

 * An advanced key-value store
 * Similar to memcached but the dataset is non-volatile...
-* ...distinct from memcached in that it supports advanced data beyond strings
+* ...distinct from memcached in that it supports advanced datatypes beyond strings

 !SLIDE incremental bullets

-## What kind of datatypes does it support?
+# Datatypes, you say?

 * Strings
 * Lists